lensesio/stream-reactor/kafka-connect-aws-s3/README-source.md

 #### CSV Input Format Configuration

-This reads CSV files written to S3 into an Avro struct to be written back to the Kafka source.
+This reads CSV files written to S3 into a string to be written back to the Kafka source.
-There are 2 options for CSV format, to read CSV files with the column headers or without.
+There are 2 options for CSV format, if WithHeaders is included then the first row is skipped.

     STOREAS `CSV_WithHeaders`
     STOREAS `CSV`

-If the headers are included then the Avro message will use these as the field names.

-If the headers are not included then field names will be created using the prefix 'col'. (eg. col1, col2... col<sup>n</sup>)
+Please note there is little distinction between the handling of CSV and handling of TEXT (with the exception that the header row can be skipped).
+The CSV is not parsed within the connector.

 #### Byte(Binary) Input Format Configuration

 Bytes can be read back in from S3 and back into message keys/values, depending on how the data was written to the source.